Pairing symmetry and superconductivity in La$_3$Ni$_2$O$_7$ thin films: Discussion and conclusion

+However, in real materials, many factors will influence the pairing symmetry in La$_3$Ni$_2$O$_7$ thin films, such as substrate-induced strain, oxygen vacancies and interfacial effects.
+These factors are expected to influence the pairing symmetry through modifications to the electronic structure, such as the Fermi surface, hopping amplitudes, and superexchange couplings.
+Substrate-induced compressive strain suppresses the $\gamma$ pocket and increases the c/a ratio~\cite{Zhaoelectronic2025}, which reduces both the interlayer $d_{z^2}$ hopping and corresponding superexchange couplings~\cite{hu_electronic_2025}.
+Meanwhile, apical oxygen vacancies disrupt the Ni–O–Ni bonds along the $c$-axis, weakening the interlayer $d_{z^2}$ superexchange coupling.
+Conversely, Sr diffusion from the substrate effectively introduce hole doping, which promotes the appearance of the $\gamma$ pocket~\cite{Liangle2025,Litheoretical2025}.
+Within the RMFT framework, the absence of the $\gamma$ pocket drives the $d_{z^2}$ orbital toward half-filling, suppressing the interlayer $s_{\pm}$ gap, and the reduction in $J_{\bot}$ further diminishes the interlayer $s_\pm$ pairing tendency.

-{\it Conclusion}$-$ To summarize, we perform a RMFT study of the superconductivity in the LNO thin films using a bilayer $t-J$ model.
+To summarize, we perform a RMFT study of the superconductivity in the LNO thin films using a bilayer $t-J$ model.
 Our result reveals an $s_\pm$-wave pairing symmetry driven by the interlayer superexchange coupling, resembling the bulk LNO case.
 Our result also roughly reproduces the experimentally reported nodeless shape of the superconducting gap at $\beta$ pocket ~\cite{shen2025anomalousenergygapsuperconducting} as well as the superconducting $T_c$.
 In addition, we systematically analyse the relation between orbital-resolved pairing bonds and the gap structure on FS.
-The result shows that the nodeless gap of $\beta$ pocket is related to the interlayer pairing within both $d_{z^2}$ and $d_{x^2-y^2}$ orbitals, in which the latter is triggered by the former through hybridization.
-Both of them hold the same sign.
+The result shows that the nodeless gap of $\beta$ pocket is related to the interlayer pairing within both $d_{z^2}$ and $d_{x^2-y^2}$ orbitals.
+We also find the formation of inplane inter-orbital $d$-wave pairing between $d_{x^2-y^2}$ and $d_{z^2}$ orbitals that can enhance the dominated interlayer $s_\pm$-wave.
+The coexistence is robust symmetrically in $\mathrm{La_3Ni_2O_7}$ lattice.

-We thank the useful discussion with W\'ei W\'u.
+We thank the useful discussion with W\'ei W\'u, Guan-Hao Feng.
 This project was supported by NSFC-12494591, NSFC-92165204, NKRDPC-2022YFA1402802, Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (2022B1212010008), Guangdong Fundamental Research Center for Magnetoelectric Physics (2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).